1935 Liberian constitutional referendum

-A constitutional referendum was held in Liberia on 7 May 1935, alongside legislative elections.
-The changes to the constitution ensured that President Edwin Barclay remained in office without the need for the presidential elections due that year.
-Although it was claimed to be for economic reasons, the government feared that an election may lead to instability that would lower confidence of foreign powers and creditors.
-The next elections took place in 1939.
+A constitutional referendum was held in Liberia on 7 May 1935 alongside general elections.
+The changes to the constitution included extednting the presidential term from four to eight years.
+Although this was claimed to be for economic reasons, the government feared that an election may lead to instability that would lower confidence of foreign powers and creditors.
+As a result, the next presidential elections took place in 1943.

 Background

 On 26 November 1934 the Legislature approved a term extension for the President.
 As this required amending the constitution, article 17 of chapter V of the constitution dictated that a referendum was required, with a two-thirds majority needed for the amendments to be passed.

 Changes to the constitution

 The referendum proposed modifying article 1 of chapter III of the constitution regarding the presidential term, whilst adding a new section to article 5 of chapter III regarding the civil service.